The center and borders of the self

 - Whatever else is known in the ordinary waking consciousness (which is very little) is called inner.

 Integral psychology is based on the witness consciousness of the puruṣa.
-From its position both are called outer, so:
+From its position, all that is known to someone in the ordinary waking consciousness is called outer, so:

-- In its terminology, the outer nature contains all the feelings, thoughts, volitions and sensations that people are aware of in their ordinary waking consciousness.
+- In its terminology, the outer nature contains not only one's behaviour but also all the feelings, thoughts, volitions and sensations that people are aware of in their ordinary waking consciousness.

 - The term inner nature is now used only for those feelings, thoughts, volitions and sensations that people in their ordinary waking consciousness are normally not aware of.
-This (much larger) part of our nature is also called the subliminal, and occasionally the subconscient, though this latter term is also used more specifically for the lowest and darkest corner of the subliminal nature which Freud called the unconscient.
+This much larger part of our nature is also called the subliminal, and occasionally the subconscient, though this latter term is also used more specifically for the lowest and darkest corner of the subliminal nature (the area which Freud called the unconscient).

 - The last, innermost part is the Central or True being.
 It is our eternal (uppercase) Self or puruṣa.
-(It needs to be distinguished from the (lower case) self, which is a small part of the outer nature that the ego happens to identify with.)
+It is quite useful to distinguish this uppercase Self from the lower case self, which is a small part of the outer nature that the ego happens to identify with.

-All these terms are described in more detail in the second chapter of Part One of Infinity in a Drop.
+All these terms are described in more detail in the chapter "The Self and the structure of the personality".

 How to study the inner and outer?